You've got an idea and you want to get it off the ground. You know that creating an MVP is the way to go – but where do you start?

 So, what will your first iteration look like?
 You could do a quick-fire design phase, or keep it simpler still by building on an existing platform to get you up and running even quicker.
 That’s exactly what we did with , who were looking to expand in the US after successfully launching a range of home coronavirus testing kits in the UK.

 Already confident in their value proposition, Qured’s business goal was to get their product to market ASAP.
-So, instead of building a bespoke site, we used the Shopify platform to get Qured live in the US in a matter of weeks.
+So, instead of building a bespoke site, we used the

 It’s not just the design phase that might look different when you’re building to get a return ASAP.
 You can also look at the product offering itself.
 If honing it down to its simplest form fulfils the business requirement, then it might be a good-enough solution to get to market and start selling.